genomescienceconf/newcastle-genome-science/register.md

 The conference dinner will take place in the Harbour Hotel, Bristol.
 This is a ticketed event so please pick up your ticket during registration to join us in this beautiful venue.

 ## Accommodation
 We are offering campus accommodation at [@33](https://www.bristol.ac.uk/accommodation/about/residences/accommodation-at-thirty-three/) for £60 per night (ensuite) or at [Goldney Hall](https://www.bristol.ac.uk/accommodation/about/residences/goldney/) at £55 per night (shared facilities + breakfast).
-This can be purchased during registration.
+This can be purchased during registration (Note: this option closes on June 13th).
 The registration webpage also provides other alternative external accommodation choices.